 EVGL 0290.
 LAW & POLICY OF CLIMATE CHANGE.
 (2 Credits)

-The overwhelming consensus among climate change scientists is that unchecked climate change will cause sea level rise and major disruptions in agriculture and other essential global systems, that it is primarily the result of human activities and that we must substantially reduce global emissions of greenhouse gases as quickly as possible.
-They also agree that regardless of reductions, we face considerable climate change adaptation challenges due to the greenhouse gases already in the atmosphere. <p> In this course, we will review the underlying science of climate change and the policy issues it raises.
-We will explore ways to address these issues, ranging from increased use of renewable energy and energy conservation, various forms of carbon-use fees and emissions trading to highly controversial "geo-engineering" approaches, along with their implications for both existing law and the need for additional legislation.
-The course will examine the evolution and current state of U.S. common law and legislation at the federal, regional, state and local level, including the federal Clean Power Plan; the Regional Greenhouse Gas Initiative; New York State's plan to reduce greenhouse gas emissions and increase resiliency; and New York City's plan entitled, “One New York: The Plan for a Strong and Just City.” <p> Climate change is a global problem and requires a global solution.
+The overwhelming consensus among climate change scientists is that (i) unchecked climate change will cause sea level rise and major disruptions in agriculture and other essential global systems; (ii) it is primarily the result of human activities; (iii) we must substantially reduce global emissions of greenhouse gases ("GHGs") as quickly as possible; and (iv) regardless of reductions, we face considerable climate change adaptation challenges due to the GHGs already in the atmosphere. <p> In this course, we will review the underlying science of climate change and the policy issues it raises.
+We will explore legal issues associated with ways to address climate change and its effects, ranging from increased use of renewable energy and energy conservation, various forms of carbon-use fees and emissions trading to highly controversial "geo-engineering" approaches, along with their implications for both existing law and the need for additional legislation.
+The course will examine the evolution and current state of U.S. common law, legislation and regulations at the federal, regional, state and local level, including the federal Clean Power Plan; the Regional Greenhouse Gas Initiative; New York State's plan to reduce GHG emissions and increase resiliency; and New York City's plan entitled, “One New York: The Plan for a Strong and Just City.” <p> Climate change is a global problem and requires a global solution.
 Accordingly, we will devote considerable attention to international efforts to address climate change, from the first World Climate Change Conference in 1979 to the 2015 Paris Agreement and beyond.
 In particular, we will focus on issues of equity and the balance which must be struck between the needs of developed and developing nations in this new and challenging world of limits.
-This course has a scheduled final (open book) exam.
+This course has a scheduled open book final exam.